Why Uber Can Find You but 911 Can't - Slashdot

 > If the government starts proposing a law to track you at a

-There is no government overreach (Score:2)
+There is no government overreach (Score:5, Insightful)

 Uber and Lyft get your location information, tied to your cell phone, when you look at the map to get the price of the ride.